albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 | ~2044 | 720 | +35 |
 | ~2046 | ~720 | Cube root compliance |

 Cube root compliance is reached in approximately 14 years -- three presidential terms.
-Enhanced staff resources and competitive member benefits take effect upon enactment, with electoral upgrades following on a defined schedule.
+Members who vote for the Act will see results during their careers.

 ### Electoral System Changes at the First FEMA Election